Chapter 0: Basics of Python

 None.
 You do not need any prior programming experience.
 If you have used Excel formulas, you already understand the core idea: you give the computer a rule, it applies it to data.
 Python is that idea, generalised to unlimited complexity.

-• Edit any code cell, then click the ▶ Run button to execute
+- Edit any code cell, then click the Run button to execute it.

-• Press Shift+Enter while inside a cell to run it
+- Press Shift+Enter while the cursor is inside a cell to run it.

-• All output appears below the code, just like Jupyter
+- All output appears immediately below the code, exactly as it would in a Jupyter notebook.

 Notice the quotation marks around "Hello, Business Analytics!".
 In Python, anything inside quotes is a string — a sequence of characters treated as text, not as a number or instruction.
 We will cover strings in depth shortly.